 Who we are and what we do

 CILEX Regulation was formed in 2008 following the Legal Services Act 2007.
 We are the independent regulatory body of the Chartered Institute of Legal Executives.
-We regulate individual legal professionals and law firms.
+We regulate individual legal professionals and law firms in England and Wales.

 We are one of eight legal regulators who regulate different types of lawyers.
 You can find out more on the Legal Choices website.
 The Legal Services Board is responsible for watching over the work of the legal regulators.